Mwanaidii/Didital-Marketing-AD-Spend-Analysis/README.md

-# Digital-Marketing-AD-Spend-Analysis - Power  BI
+# Digital-Marketing-AD-Spend-Analysis
-This project centered on the analysis of marketing ad campaigns for an online grocery store, with the objective of optimizing ad spending to enhance business outcomes. # Advertising-and-Marketing-Strategy-Analysis - Power BI
+This project centered on the analysis of marketing ad campaigns for an online grocery store, with the objective of optimizing ad spending to enhance business outcomes.

 ### Table of Contents
 - [Project Overview](#project-overview)